dingding-ye/turtle-radar/README.md

 ### Hypersonic Sensor (HC-SR04)
 The first subsystem involves taking an external signal as input and performing speed and distance calculations from that signal.
 I chose a hypersonic sensor that uses the Doppler shift to calculate these data values.
 Much like the Doppler-shift Compensation behavior that bats exhibit for echolocation, the hypersonic sensor emits a sonic burst of 8 pulses of a few microseconds and waits for an "echo" to determine distance traveled, and from there the speed of the object.

 I chose the [HC-SR04 module](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf) for its ease of use and its relatively low price point.
-It has four pins, of which I connected VCC to 5V, GND to GND, TRIGGER to P2.6, and ECHO to P2.1 on the MSP430.
+It has four pins, of which I connected VCC to 5V, GND to GND, TRIGGER to P2.6, and ECHO to P2.1 through a voltage divider (described in detail below) to the MSP430.

-hypersonic sensor
-- explain doppler effect (link)
-- chose part for its price point, datasheet included in coresponding folder
-- 4 pins, which on microcontroller connected (ECHO connected to P2. through a voltage divider (described in detail below)

 > [!WARNING]
 > Different voltage levels used!